 |Science||3 years||3 credits|

 |World Language||2 years||2 credits|

 - With the exception of Health and Physical Education, courses that meet for two (2) semesters carry a value of one (1) credit.
 Courses that meet for one (1) semester carry a value of 0.5 credit.

 - Course Levels: The expectations, standards and demands of courses vary and are thus assigned various levels of difficulty.
 Advanced Placement (A.P.) and Level 1 courses have a higher level of difficulty and require more hours of homework.
 Students enrolled in these courses must also meet specific prerequisites.
 It is advised that students and parents/guardians choose a course level that is most appropriate for the ability of the student.
 The level of a course will influence the calculation of the adjusted (weighted) Grade Point Average (AGPA).
-Simple (un-weighted) Grade Point Averages (SGPA) are used to determine Honor Roll status.
-Level 4 courses are not included in the AGPA or SGPA calculations.
+Students at CCHS are not ranked.
+Level 4 courses are not included in the AGPA calculation.

 - Level AP: Advanced Placement Course

 Level A. P. Advanced Placement Course Level 1 Honors College Prep Course Level 2 Enriched College Prep Course Level 3 Standard College Prep Course

 - Each student is required to register for six (6) core courses per year.

 - Final averages for the 2018-2019 academic year will determine whether or not a student qualifies for a particular course.

 - All course request forms must be signed by the student’s parent/guardian and School Counselor.